massiltag/massiltag/README.md

    - **Spring Boot** and **Angular** Frameworks
    - Git, Maven
    - Trello, Jira, Confluence
+- 🌱 Currently learning
+   - Vue.js
+   - Quasar
-   -
+   - Meteor

 - 💬 I’m an IT enthusiast, passionate about web and mobile development and new technologies
-- ★ I’m also keen on
+- ⭐️ I’m also keen on
    - 📸 Photography
    - 🍣 Gastronomy
    - ✈️ Traveling